Tables in accessibility

 For Jaws, you have to use the Y key and Shift + Y to navigate between tables.

-- Insert + Ctrl + t lists all tables
+To browse in tables, there are several shortcuts:- Insert + Ctrl + t lists all tables

 - Ctrl + alt + left arrow moves to the left column while keeping the same line, Ctrl + alt + right arrow moves to the column right.